Why Choose VCarve Desktop?

-As well as simple VCarving, the software supports many advanced VCarving strategies, such as 'flat bottomed' VCarving, optionally using a second flat bottom tool to optimally clear out the flat areas.
+As well as simple VCarving, the software supports many advanced VCarving strategies, such as 'flat bottomed' VCarving.
+Or optionally using multiple tools for your engraving jobs, reducing both machining time and tool wear.

 The option to use vector start points lets you choose the positions the tool will enter the material.
 For some applications this can help reduce the load and as such potential marking of the finished part, created by tool vibration when plunging into a deep area.

 Another advanced capability is the support for VCarving areas wider than the tool by making multiple clearance passes to achieve the required depth.
 This is done automatically by the software when the carved area is deeper than the maximum cutting depth of the tool.

 Use the PhotoVCarving toolpath strategy to convert photographs and images into toolpaths producing stylised engraved designs.
 The created toolpaths engrave a series of lines at different depths to produce the desired image.